 Yes, in our new Divinguru® Beach Resort will be constructed in Nilaveli where we will offer accommodation and beach restaurant on site.
-You can book directly on our website your diving package with accommodaton.
+You can book directly on our website your diving package with accommodation.
 For more details about pricing visit our Rates & Offers page.

 Is your resort family-friendly?